zopefoundation/ZODB/README.txt

 Compatibility
 -------------

 ZODB 3.7 requires Python 2.4.2 or later.
+The BTree code may be compiled with support for 64-bit keys and values for the "I" flavors;
+older versions of the BTrees package will not be able to load persistent BTrees that use 64-bit data (an exception will be raised on load).

 The Zope 2.8 release, and Zope3 releases, should be compatible with this version of ZODB.
 Note that Zope 2.7 and higher includes ZEO, so this package